-Since the CELCP program began functioning under its current competitive format for the Federal Fiscal Year 2007, CZM has nominated ten projects to NOAA for consideration in its national ranking process.
+Since the CELCP program began functioning under its current competitive format in the Federal Fiscal Year 2007, CZM has nominated approximately 10 projects to NOAA for consideration in its national ranking process.
 Two of these projects ranked high enough to be awarded CELCP funding.
-The Center Hill Beach Conservation Project, in Plymouth, was awarded $2,263,500 in FFY 2007 funding, and the Great Neck Conservation Partnership Project, in Wareham, was awarded $1,986,500 in FFY 2009 funding.
+The Center Hill Beach Conservation Project, in Plymouth, was awarded $2,263,500 in FFY 2007, and the Great Neck Conservation Partnership Project, in Wareham, was awarded $1,986,500 in FFY 2009.
 While almost all of the remaining CZM nominated projects made it onto NOAA's list of projects eligible for CELCP funding, they did not rank high enough to receive funding.
 This underscores the highly competitive nature of the CELCP funding, and the high project quality needed to meet the Massachusetts standard for nomination to NOAA, and especially the national standard for competitiveness and funding.
 For this reason, CZM strongly encourages all project proponents to contact CZM early to discuss their prospective project and for ideas on how to best package the project to maximize its national competitiveness.

-For the 2013 Federal Budget NOAA did not run the CELCP because of funding issues.
+For the 2013 Federal Budget NOAA did not run the CELCP because of funding limitations.
 The Federal FY 2014 application period is closed.

 - CELC Plan Geo-Spatial Data (Maps)

-The following are examples of two high quality applications:
+The following are examples of two high quality successful applications: